Clifford Sifton: Later life

 Sifton retired from politics in 1911 but crusaded against the government policy of reciprocity, because he believed that increased economic integration between Canada and the United States would result in Canada being taken over by the Americans.

 A sometimes repeated assertion on immigration policy, that "a stalwart peasant in a sheep-skin coat, born on the soil,[...]is good quality," was made in a 1922 article he wrote.

 Sifton died in 1929 in New York City, where he had been visiting a heart specialist.
 He left a fortune estimated at $3.2 million, equivalent to about $ in present-day terminology.
 Sifton is buried at Mount Pleasant Cemetery, Toronto.

 Family

-Sifton, then a young lawyer, was married in Winnipeg, Manitoba, on August 18, 1884, to Elizabeth Armanella Burrows.
+Sifton, then a young lawyer, was married in Winnipeg, Manitoba, on August 18, 1884, to Elizabeth Armanella Burrows (1862-1925).
 She was the daughter of Henry James Burrows and his wife, Sarah Sparks.
 Elizabeth was born in Ottawa, Ontario, and educated at the Ottawa Ladies' College.
-The couple had five sons.
 She founded and presided over the Woman's Christian Temperance Union (WCTU) in Brandon, Manitoba.